-Travel by ACUS members and staff is budgeted at \$15,000 for FY 2023 (Object Class 21).
-This is a reduction from previous budget requests and reflects the agency's tight control of travelrelated costs as well as uncertainty about future agency travel during the Covid-19 public health crisis.
-Through FY 2020 (pre-Covid), over 85% of agency travel expenses involved the travel of out-of-town ACUS members to Council, committee, and plenary session meetings.
-ACUS members, other than the Chairman, serve without pay and are only reimbursed for travel and per diem, pursuant to 5 U.S.C § 593(c) and 5 U.S.C § 5703.
+Travel by ACUS members and staff is budgeted at \$15,000 for FY 2024 (Object Class 21).
+This is a reduction from previous budget requests, and reflects the agency's tight control of travel-related costs as well as uncertainty about future agency travel during the Covid-19 public health crisis.
+Through FY 2021, over 90% of agency travel expenses involved the travel of out-of-town ACUS members to Council, committee, and plenary session meetings.
+ACUS members, other than the Chair, serve without pay and are only reimbursed for travel and per diem, pursuant to 5 U.S.C § 593(c) and 5 U.S.C § 5703.
 To the extent practicable, ACUS uses videoconferencing and other virtual hosting technologies to minimize travel expenses at the committee meetings.
-During the Covid-19 era, ACUS has transitioned to an entirely virtual meeting process to ensure the agency can continue to fulfill its mission.
+During the Covid-19 crisis, ACUS has transitioned to an entirely virtual meeting process to ensure the agency could continue to fulfill its mission.
 However, in-person biennial plenary sessions are desirable for ensuring robust debate and effective exchange of ideas.
-Therefore, ACUS hopes to return to some in-person events by FY 2023.
-In addition, some staff members will travel to conduct research or as required, participate in various professional meetings and conferences.
+Therefore, ACUS returned to hosting some in-person events during FY 2022, including "hybrid" plenary sessions in June and December 2022 that also allowed members the option of participating virtually.
+In addition, some staff members will travel to conduct research or, as required, participate in various professional meetings and conferences.

 ACUS has negotiated a lease to occupy office space at 1120 20th Street, NW, Suite 706 South, Washington, D.C.
 20036.
 Leasing arrangements are coordinated for ACUS through the Public Building Services Division of the General Services Administration (GSA).
-During FY 2023 ACUS will be responsible for \$415,000 in rental payments and related fees to GSA, as estimated in the Occupancy Agreement with GSA (Object Class 23).
+During FY 2024 ACUS will be responsible for \$420,000 in rental payments and related fees to GSA, as estimated in the Occupancy Agreement with GSA (Object Class 23).
 ACUS successfully re-negotiated a new 15-year lease of its existing office space, effective August 2020.
 The requested amount for rent expense is, therefore, lower than some fiscal years prior to 2020.

-ACUS's budget includes an estimated \$20,000 for electronic communications expenses, including telephone service and website hosting during FY 2023 (Object Class 23).
+ACUS's budget includes an estimated \$15,000 for electronic communications expenses, including telephone service and website hosting during FY 2024 (Object Class 23).
 This estimate is based on ACUS's historical usage as well as compliance costs related to mandated security and accessibility requirements for federal government-owned websites, such as Section 508 compliance, and other government-wide IT security mandates such as FISMA compliance.
 This estimate also accounts for the natural growth in ACUS's electronic records and online presence that will require incremental scaling-up of data storage and processing capacity.
+ACUS is able to take on these additional costs without a significant increase in this section of our budget due to the agency's successful migration to the Enterprise Infrastructure Solutions (EIS) in 2022, resulting in an 80% reduction in telephone service expenses.